saulmaldonado/dotenv-types-generator/CONTRIBUTING.md

 > ## ⚠ Refrain from spamming PRs
 >
-> Hacktoberfast PRs are encouraged.
+> Hacktoberfest PRs are encouraged.
 Any PRs that are automated, disruptive, hindering or clearly an attempt for a +1 will be marked as "spam" and "invalid" [https://hacktoberfest.digitalocean.com/details](https://hacktoberfest.digitalocean.com/details)

 Contributions are always welcome, no matter how large or small!